cities in south america

 5. Buenos Aires, Argentina

-Buenos Aires is unlike any other city in South America.
-A unique mix of European architecture and culture with New York hustle and bustle, Buenos Aires has a fascinating mix of influences that you won’t find anywhere else in Latin America.
+Buenos Aires is unlike any other of the countless capital cities in South America.
+A unique mix of European architecture and culture with New York City hustle and bustle, Buenos Aires has a fascinating mix of influences that you won’t find anywhere else in Latin America.

 There are so many things to do in Buenos Aires that you’ll never get bored: from free tango lessons at La Catedral to bike rides through the Costanera Sur Ecological Reserve and tours of the historic (and haunted?)
 Recoleta cemetery, you’ll find something to do no matter your interest.